Home

 Louise was an alumna of Fremont High School and Lake Erie College of Painesville, OH.

-As of 1917, William was employed as deputy superintendent of an insurance business.
+As of 1917, after a move to Fremont, he was employed as deputy superintendent of an insurance business.

-Grief blanketed the family when, at age 46, William was stricken by acute heart failure and died within five minutes on Feb.
+Grief blanketed the family when, at age 46, while buying cigars in a downtown store, William collapsed with acute heart failure and died within five minutes on Feb.
 2, 1917.
 Interment of the remains was in Oakwood Cemetery.
+The Sandusky Star-Journal said in an obituary that he was a "well known Fremonter..."

 Louise outlived her husband by 37 years.
 She was very active in community affairs, including as secretary and treasurer of the Women's Relief Corps, charter member in 1895 of the Sorosis Club, the Fremont Federation of Women and the Matinee Musical Club.
 For four decades, she owned the Posey Shop on Croghan Street and was organist at her church.